meenu-mathews/book-manager-api/README.md

 `User Story: As a user, I want to use the Book Manager API to delete a book using its ID`

+In order to Get All Books, we have getAllBooks() in the BookManagerController class.  getAllBooks() is implemented in BookManagerServiceImpl class.
+Get a Book by ID
+Add a Book
+Update a Book

 📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project?